Alejogb1/job-board/blog-data/does-google-ca-accept-ip-addresses-as-subjectaltnames-and-how-can-i-go-about-this.md

 id: "does-google-ca-accept-ip-addresses-as-subjectaltnames-and-how-can-i-go-about-this"
 ---

-alright, so you’re asking about google ca and using ip addresses in subject alternative names, eh? i've been around the block a few times with certificates, and this particular issue is one that's popped up quite a bit in my career.
+, so you’re asking about google ca and using ip addresses in subject alternative names, eh? i've been around the block a few times with certificates, and this particular issue is one that's popped up quite a bit in my career.

-first off, the short answer is, yeah, google certificate authority *does* accept ip addresses as subject alternative names (sans). it's a pretty standard thing in x.509 certificates nowadays, especially if you're dealing with internal services or devices that might not have a fqdn. but, and it's a big but, there are some gotchas you need to watch out for.
+first off, the short answer is, yeah, google certificate authority _does_ accept ip addresses as subject alternative names (sans). it's a pretty standard thing in x.509 certificates nowadays, especially if you're dealing with internal services or devices that might not have a fqdn. but, and it's a big but, there are some gotchas you need to watch out for.

 now, let me tell you a bit about where i first ran into this problem. it was back in 2015 i think, i was working on this large iot project - think thousands of sensors scattered around, each communicating back to central servers. at the time, we were trying to set up secure communications with mutual tls. we initially went down the route of only using domain names, but we soon realized that many devices didn’t have a consistent resolvable hostname, especially when they were deployed in varied network environments, we had to resort to ip addresses.